tarantool/doc/doc/1.10/book/admin/backups.rst

 Two functions are helpful for backups in certain situations.

-``box.backup.start()`` informs the server that some activities that might interfere with backup should be suspended (suspend checkpointing, Tarantool garbage collection etc) and returns a table with the names of snapshot and vinyl files that should be copied.
+``box.backup.start()`` informs the server that activities related to the removal of outdated backups must be suspended and returns a table with the names of snapshot and vinyl files that should be copied.
 Example:

 .. code-block:: tarantoolsession